-- 8. Why were native Americans more susceptible to diseases introduced by Europeans?

-→ - 9.
+- 8. Why were native Americans more susceptible to diseases introduced by Europeans? → because they had not previously been exposed to such diseases, they had not built up an immunity to them.
+Also, the native Americans were more genetically susceptible to certain diseases - 9.
 A former conquistador, Bartolome de Las Casas later spoke out against the harsh treatment of the native Americans by the Spanish.
 Why? - 10.
-Why were pigs brought by Hernando de Soto to Florida
+Why were pigs brought by Hernando de Soto to Florida harmful to native Americans? → because some of the pigs carried diseases such as anthrax and tuberculosis that can transfer to humans.
+The native Americans had no built up immunity to such diseases

-- Smallpox breaks out on the Spanish island colony of Hispaniola, later spreading throughout the Americas (1518) - Incan emperor Wayna Qhapaq dies, resulting in civil war as his sons fight for power (1526) - Spanish explorer Hernando de Soto arrives in Florida (1539) - Florida; Arkansas; Texas; Mississippi River (map 1)
+- Smallpox breaks out on the Spanish island colony of Hispaniola, later spreading throughout the Americas (1518) - Incan emperor Wayna Qhapaq dies, resulting in civil war as his sons fight for power (1526) - Spanish explorer Hernando de Soto arrives in Florida (1539) - Florida 3; Arkansas 9; Texas 0; Mississippi River 11 (map 1)